GNOME/pygobject/docs/guide/api/error_handling.rst

 It's common in Python for exception subclasses to be used (e.g., :obj:`ValueError` versus :obj:`IOError`) to distinguish different types of errors.
 Libraries often define their own :obj:`Exception` subclasses, and library users will handle these cases explicitly.

 In GLib-using libraries, errors are all :obj:`GLib.Error` instances, with no subclassing for different error types.
 Instead, every :obj:`GLib.Error` instance has attributes that distinguish types of error:

-* :attr:`domain` is the error domain, usually a string that you can covert to a `GLib` quark with :func:`GLib.quark_to_string`
+* :attr:`GLib.Error.domain` is the error domain, usually a string that you can convert to a ``GLib`` quark with :func:`GLib.quark_to_string`
-* :attr:`code` identifies a specific error within the domain
+* :attr:`GLib.Error.code` identifies a specific error within the domain
-* :attr:`message` is a human-readable description of the error
+* :attr:`GLib.Error.message` is a human-readable description of the error

-Error domains are defined per-module, and you can get an error domain from :func:`*_error_quark` functions on the relevant module.
-For example, IO errors from `Gio` are in the domain returned by :func:`Gio.io_error_quark`, and the possible values for :attr:`code` are enumerated in :obj:`Gio.IOErrorEnum`.
+Error domains are defined per-module, and you can get an error domain from ``*_error_quark`` functions on the relevant module.
+For example, IO errors from ``Gio`` are in the domain returned by :func:`Gio.io_error_quark`, and possible error code values are enumerated in :obj:`Gio.IOErrorEnum`.

 Once you've caught a :obj:`GLib.Error`, you can call :meth:`GLib.Error.matches` to see whether it matches the specific error you